 So that (the reason/why it’s needed)

-User stories have to be accompanied by acceptance criteria, a list of conditions to be met for the story to be considered “done”.
+User stories have to be supported by acceptance criteria however, a list of conditions to be met for the story to be considered “done”.

 Tasks can be linked to user stories where they provide a more detailed description of what needs to be done for a story to be considered “done”.
 Tasks are however estimated in hours, not story points.